 Steve writes: A friend recently moved into a property where a downspout leaked for years causing soil under the footings to be washed away on one corner of property.
 Their builder said they need to fill the void with concrete to provide support in that area.
 Is this a good approach and what would you call this remedy?

-Steve Bliss of BuildingAdivsor.com responds: This sounds like a reasonable solution, referred to, in general, as underpinning.
+Steve Bliss of BuildingAdivsor.com responds: This sounds like a reasonable solution, which is referred to, in general, as underpinning.
 Underpinning is required when the soil beneath a foundation cannot support the load.
-Examples include filled soil that has not been properly compacted, organic materials such as peat, other poor soils, or places where the soil under the foundation has been eroded or disturbed, as in this case.
+Examples include filled soil that has not been properly compacted, organic materials such as peat, or places where the soil under the foundation has been eroded or disturbed, as in this case.

 There are a variety of solutions depending on the specific situation.
-The soil can sometimes be stabilized and strengthened by adding cementitious materials (chemical stabilization), or the foundation can be made deeper to reach stable, undisturbed soil — or wider at the base to spread the load over a larger area.
-Other more exotic (and expensive) solutions include special steel pins and helical piers that can support weight in poor soils.
+The soil can sometimes be stabilized and strengthened by adding cement-like materials (chemical stabilization), or that section of foundation can be made deeper to reach stable, undisturbed soil — or the footing made wider at the base to spread the load over a larger area.
+Other more exotic (and expensive) solutions include special steel pins and helical piers engineered to support weight in poor soils.

 Since it is difficult to replace and compact soil beneath an existing footing, filling the void with concrete may be the easiest and cheapest solution as long as you can fill down to undisturbed, native soil of adequate strength.
 And, of course, you need to redirect the downspout so the water drains safely away from the building without causing damage.